-Wet milling substances with rotor-stator machines provides several advantages.
-Designed to run 24/7, our wet mills mix, disperse, emulsify, pulverize, macerate, crush, homogenize; reduce solids particles with minimal dust formation; and withstand uneven flow patterns, jolts, and pressure fluctuations.
+Wet milling substances with rotor-stator machines provide several advantages.
+Designed to run 24/7, our wet mill’s mix, disperse, emulsify, pulverize, macerate, crush, homogenize; reduce solids particles with minimal dust formation; and withstand uneven flow patterns, jolts, and pressure fluctuations.

 So, want to see the Boston Shearmill in action or take it for a test drive?
 Admix’s comprehensive mixing equipment services can improve your process and bottom line today.

 - Each shear head has a 2-stage rotor turning within a 2-stage stator, with most models featuring 3 heads in series

 - Low maintenance design for continuous 24/7 duty

 - Meets 3-A standard #36-01

 - Over 30 variations of rotor/stator combinations from coarse to ultrafine

 - Special purpose rotors and stators available to provide low shear or extra chopping where required

 - Easy-to-clean with no crevices, dead legs, or open threads